InFraHank/CM2LoD3/README.md

 ## Project Overview

-This project develops a complete processing chain for automatic LoD3 reconstruction, implementing a novel multimodal approach that combines conflict map analysis with image-based segmentation using Bayesian networks for probabilistic fusion.
+This project develops a complete processing chain for automatic LoD3 reconstruction, implementing a novel multimodal approach that combines conflict map analysis with image-based segmentation and semantic fusion.

 ![Workflow](images/workflow.png)